Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/properties/bendy_bones.rst

 ----------------

 Applies an offsets the curve handle positions on the plane perpendicular to the bone's primary (Y) axis.
-As a result, the handle moves per-axis (XY) further from its original location, causing the curve to bend.
+As a result, the handle moves per axis (XY) further from its original location, causing the curve to bend.

 Roll
 ----

 Roll In, Out
-   The roll value (or twisting around the main Y axis of the bone) is interpolated per-segment, between the start and end roll values.
+   The roll value (or twisting around the main Y axis of the bone) is interpolated per segment, between the start and end roll values.
    It is applied as a rotational offsets on top of the previous rotation.
 Inherit End Roll